Editor's note: This story was updated Friday, Feb. 15, 2019.

 What qualifies as a national emergency?
 No one really knows — there is no clear federal definition.
 But a declaration does give the president special and far-reaching powers, including those that would normally be illegal.
 Under the National Emergencies Act of 1976, the president is required to specify which of the 136 statutory powers they want to use, but these powers don't have to match the emergency identified.
 That means, for example, Trump could conceivably use a national emergency to control communications systems — including the Internet — in addition to appropriating Department of Defense funds to build a wall along the southern border.

-Of the 31 national emergencies still active, several also point to explosive conflicts happening today.
+Of the other 31 national emergencies still active, several also point to explosive conflicts happening today.
 Six years ago, President Barack Obama issued a state of emergency after the Arab Spring uprising in response to Yemeni governmental actions threatening “Yemen's peace, security and stability” and rejecting “a peaceful transition of power that meets the legitimate demands and aspirations of the Yemeni people for change.”
 Today, Yemen faces the world's largest humanitarian crisis.

 Bush's 2001 declarations in response to the 9/11 attacks also still exist — but giving the president years-long special powers isn't what the NEA was designed for.